Trees in Trouble Reading Answers: IELTS Reading Sample

 • Q. How many passages are there in the IELTS reading test?

 A. The number of passages in the IELTS reading test varies between academic and general tests.
 The IELTS Reading academic test consists of three passages.
 One passage is present in each section.
-The number of passages in the IELTS Reading general test is more.
+There are more passages in the IELTS Reading general test.
 Section 1 consists of 2-3 passages, section 2 consists of 2 passages, and section 3 consists of 1 short passage.

 • Q. How soon can I retake my IELTS test?